takeshiD/urdf2dh/README.md

 # urdf2dh
-URDFファイルで定義されたマニピュレータからDHパラメータを抽出する機能を実装しています。

-> __Note__
-> `2021.6.1` : 直列リンクロボットを想定した機能に限定しており、並列リンクロボットは想定していません。
+This library extract DH parameter from URDF only sequence link robot.

 # Features
-* URDFファイルからDHパラメータを計算
-* URDFファイルからDHパラメータを基本とした同次変換行列を生成
+* Extract DH-Parameter from URDF
+* Generate Homogeneous transformation matrix based on DH-Parameter from URDF

-# How to use
+# Usage
-## URDFからDHパラメータを計算する
+## Extract DH-Parameter
-DHパラメータを知りたいURDFファイル`example.urdf`を用意し`from_urdf("exmaple.urdf")`を実行することでDHパラメータが計算されます。
-DHパラメータはDict in Listで出力されます。リストの長さは関節の数と一致します。
 ```python
 from urdf2dh import from_urdf
 dhparams = from_urdf("exmaple.urdf")